 8. New York City

 A hulking megatropolis, New York has so many people that nothing is unique and nothing is shocking there.
 At once terrifying and terrific, living a lifetime here will not begin to show you all its many faces.
 On a list of the coolest cities in the US, the Big Apple is quite possibly America’s most emblematic to those who dream big abroad.

 A technophile’s dream given form, Seattle truly strives to be the city of the future and manages to accomplish that in a distinctly film noir, cyberpunk way.
 The club scene is incredible, as is the food, which brings the bounty of the sea to bear in each and every dish.

 10. Washington, D.C.

 Most people view this as the hive of scum and villainy that is the ruling governmental body.
-Thankfully, once you get off Capitol Hill and down into the streets, you find a powerful culture that’s built by people from all corners of the globe who are working to transform the American dream into something anyone can reach.
+Thankfully, once you get off Capitol Hill and down into the streets, you find a powerful culture that’s built by people from all corners of the globe; people who are working to transform the American dream into something anyone can reach.